NicolasCaen/up-bk-slick-slider/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added view.js for frontend slider initialization
+* Improved block registration with block.json
+* Fixed build process and file structure

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.1.0 =
+This version includes improvements to the build process and fixes issues with the slider initialization on the frontend.

 = 1.0.0 =
 Initial release of the plugin.